 What is it?

-It is a light source that penetrate deep into the desired area stimulating a change in the damaged or diseased tissue.
-As a results this can increase wound healing, tissue regeneration and increases blood circulation, while decreasing inflammation.
+Cold laser is a light source that penetrates deep into the desired area, stimulating a change in the damaged or diseased tissue.
+This can increase wound healing, tissue regeneration and blood circulation, all while decreasing inflammation.
 As a result, it decreases pain for your pet.
 We can use this therapy after routine surgeries, dental extractions, arthritis, soft tissue injuries, wounds and hip dysplasia.

 We are here to provide the best care to your pet when you need us most.
 Our staff is always striving to learn new advancements in veterinary medicine so that we may be able to offer even more options to you and your pet.